Going to production¶

 Don't unpublish abruptly without warning.
 The cascade is fine technically; it's just bad customer experience.

 - Real customer data.
-Treat it accordingly — encryption at rest, audit logs, access controls on your side.
+Encryption at rest, audit logs, access controls on your side - non-optional.